 The Living Room, an AAP student-led organization, hosted three separate sessions intended to prompt critical discussion about architecture today.
 During each of the informal sessions, invited guests and a member of the Cornell community discussed the state of the discipline, offering counter perspectives on a particular subject.

-The three sessions featured Jimenez Lai of Bureau Spectacular and Visiting Critic Leslie Lok, who discussed the design of architecture, computational technology, digital fabrication, and data visualization; Clark Thenhaus, founding director of the design and research office Endemic, and Associate Professor Sasa Zivkovic, who explored the difference between disciplinary "obsessions" and material, as well as technological experimentation in 3D printing; and Peggy Deamer of Deamer Architects, with Assistant Professor Aleksandr Mergold, who debated what it means to be a "professional" architect today.
+The three sessions featured Jimenez Lai of Bureau Spectacular and Visiting Critic Leslie Lok, who discussed the design of architecture, computational technology, digital fabrication, and data visualization; Clark Thenhaus, founding director of the design and research office Endemic, and Assistant Professor Sasa Zivkovic, who explored the difference between disciplinary "obsessions" and material, as well as technological experimentation in 3D printing; and Peggy Deamer of Deamer Architects, with Assistant Professor Aleksandr Mergold, who debated what it means to be a "professional" architect today.
 The events were held on the L. P. Kwee Studios' wood floor, which was set up as a "living room" where the guests had their discussion and mingled with students afterward.

 On the Steps

 In the new series On the Steps, the Department of Architecture and AAP Connect hosted four separate events on the topics "The Making of Practice" and "The Making of Discourse."
 The events were held in the Stepped Auditorium in the L. P. Kwee Studios.